The Cheltenham Festival is always one of the highlights of the racing calendar and this year promises to be no different.

 Queen Elizabeth II

-The award-winning actor and director has stakes in several racehorses who compete at Hollywood Park course in California.
-Costner does it more as a hobby than anything else.
+The award-winning actor and director has held stakes in several racehorses who compete at Hollywood Park course in California.
+He also rides horses in his free time on his ranch in Santa Barbara.

 Liz Hurley got involved in racehorse ownership as part of the Highclere Thoroughbred Racing group.
 One of the horses she part-owned, Albany Stakes-winner Memory, reportedly ended up being sold to Queen Elizabeth II for £500,000 in 2011.

 From the fast life to fast horses, Rolling Stones guitarist Ronnie Wood runs Sandymount House, a breeding farm in Ireland.